Collaboration using Google

 Collaborations are created in the task tool.
 This allows teachers to give the collaboration an educational context and allow optional assessment of the contribution if required.
 Tasks can only have one collaborative document.

-By default, collaborations are for the whole class, but you can use the ‘Assign to’ to only give access to groups or individuals.
+By default, collaborations are for the whole class, but you can use the ‘Assign to’ in order to only give access to certain groups or individuals.

 When a teacher creates (or a student views) a collaborative task, they will be asked to give permission for itslearning to access their Google Drive (only if they have not already done so).
 They only need to do this once.